the-jake-z/WordSearch/README.md

 The dictionary must have the following format:

-1. Each line has an individual entry in the dictionary.
+1. Each line has an individual word which is an entry in the dictionary.

-Words must be at least 4 characters long.
-(It was in the project requirements), however this can be modified in the DFS in the Graph class.

 An example file is below: